Frequently Asked Questions about the Group Health STP Presented by Alaska Airlines

 Q: How hilly is the route?

 A: The majority of the ride is on beautiful, rolling rural roads.
 For a 200+ mile ride the route is pretty flat with the “Big Hill” coming at the 45-mile mark.
 It’s a mile long with about a 7 percent grade.
 Then there is a 15 mile stretch of rolling small hills shortly after the halfway point, the Longview bridge over the Columbia River crossing into Oregon and the bridges going into Portland.
+See Route Logistics page for maps and details.

 Q: What kind of food is served at the Official STP Food Stops?